microsoft/trident/trident_api/docs/trident-api.md

 **Description:** A unique identifier for the volume pair.

 This is a user defined string that allows to link the volume pair to the results in the Host Status and to the mount points.
+The identifier needs to be unique across all types of devices, not just AB Volume Pairs.

 ##### <a name="imaging_ab-update_volume-pairs_items_volume-a-id"></a>1.1.1.1.2.
 Property `HostConfiguration > imaging > ab-update > volume-pairs > volume-pairs items > volume-a-id`